How to Become a Crisis Intervention Counselor

 Licensing and Certification Requirements

-Typically, licensing and certification to become a crisis counselor requires a bachelor’s degree in a mental health field or master’s in counseling or a related field.
+Typically, licensing and certification to become a crisis counselor requires a bachelor’s degree in a mental health field or a master’s in counseling or a related field.
 Some state licensing programs require the program to be recognized by CACREP, the Council for Accreditation of Counseling and Related Educational Programs.

 Licensure will typically require a background check, references and a passing score on a state-recognized counselor exam.
 State counseling licensure requirements will vary.